USDA-FSEPRU/FS19C-commensal-Ecoli/00_Files.md

 * 1_33298_01_1-A01-1-428RN3A_HTFVy_1801.tar
   * Samples 1-96 from Sept.
 15, 2020
 * 1_33298_01_1-A01-1-428RN3A_HVHJT_1839.tar
-  * Re-sequenced samples 95 and 96 from Dec.
-16, 2020 because there were no sequences in the first NovaSeq run
+  * Re-sequenced samples 95 and 96 from 16Dec2020 because there were no sequences in the first NovaSeq run

 (Ceres) /project/fsepru/kmou/FS19C/lane1/
 * *.fastq.gz sequence data for samples 1-96